New Zealand Wildlife | Our Top 14 NZ Animals

 Tui are treasured by New Zealanders and many try to lure them into the garden with bird feed and sugar water during the winter months.
 They are prime pollinators for many of our native plants and trees and they mainly dine on nectar fruit and small insects.

 We thought we’d save one of the best till last.
-The only reptile listed here in our insight into the wildlife of New Zealand, Tuatara are the last survivors of a type of reptile that thrived during the age of the dinosaurs.
+The only reptile listed here in our insight into New Zealand wildlife, Tuatara are the last survivors of a type of reptile that thrived during the age of the dinosaurs.
 All species except the Tuatara declined and eventually became extinct about 60 million years ago, meaning that the Tuatara has been around for almost 200 million years!
 These unique creatures can grow up to half a metre in length and the males showcase a distinctive crest of spines down their backs which are used to attract females and to assert dominance over other males.

 Munching on invertebrates is one of their go-to activities.
 Considering they can live for up to a century, they have plenty of time to find out what their favourite meal is.
 They truly are unique and unusual creatures.
 Unlike most reptiles, they love a cooler climate and can live in environments with temperatures below five degrees centigrade.
 There’s no chance of these guys spending time on holiday relaxing by the pool!